 State-of-the-art Digistar 6 Full-Dome Digital Planetarium Projector

-The show continues with a live presentation of the evening sky and close-up visits to our Moon and several moons of Saturn.
+The show continues with a live presentation of the night sky focused on galaxies, like our Milky Way, and the groups of stars and black holes within them.

 Public shows incorporate full-dome video and a live presentation of what is up in the current night sky.
 Recent astronomical discoveries may also be presented.